wcia013twe/shellhacks2/README.md

-# Simple Browser Launcher
+# Simple Browser Launcher & Eye Tracker

-A modular browser launcher application with timer functionality and eye tracking integration.
+This project consists of two separate, independent applications for web browsing and eye tracking.

 ## Features